 Stack Height Requirement: Under Section 5-204, if a neighbor's residence is between 200 and 500 feet from an uncertified outdoor hydronic heates installed after October 1, 1997, the stack on the outdoor hydronic heater must extend higher (in elevation) than the peak of the roof of the tallest structure being served by the outdoor hydronic heater.
 Note that Phase I and Phase II outdoor hydronic heaterss that comply with the standards set in Section 5-204 (see above) are not required to have taller stacks but we recommend that the stack be tall enough to avoid nuisance to neighbors.
 Locating the outdoor hydronic heater downhill from the house it is heating may make the stack height requirement much more difficult to meet.

 Dealer Responsibility: Under Section 5-204(d) outdoor hydronic heater dealers are required to inform outdoor hydronic heater purchasers of the regulations.
-This is documented by having purchasers sign a one page form that tells them about the requirements.
+This is documented by having purchasers sign a one page "Notice to Buyer of Outdoor Hydronic Heater" form that tells them about the requirements.
 Dealers are required to send a signed copy of the form to the Air Quality & Climate Division (to the address on the form) before the purchaser takes possession of the outdoor hydronic heater.

 IMPORTANT: If a dealer does not inform the purchaser of the rules, obtain their signature on the form and submit the form to the Division, the dealer is in violation of Section 5-204 of the APCR.
 Such a violation may be considered to be more serious when the outdoor hydronic heater involved has been illegally installed.
 The Agency has required dealers to buy back improperly installed outdoor hydronic heaters and has fined dealers for not complying with this notification requirement.
 Please protect yourself by informing the outdoor hydronic heater customer and sending-in the forms as required.
 Dealers or others who install outdoor hydronic heaters should also be aware that they may be held in violation of Section 5-204 if the installation does not comply with the regulation as discussed above.
 Carbonless triplicate forms are available from the Air Quality & Climate Division by calling (802) 828-1288.